Online ABSN Programs in North Carolina: Inside Top Schools

 North Carolina’s ABSN programs usually need around 500 to 800 clinical hours, but the requirements will ultimately depend on the school.
 Some schools follow North Carolina’s minimum practice hours requirement for nurses at 640 hours, while others go the extra mile to give more hands-on experience.

-You’ll typically get clinical hours in areas like medical-surgical, pediatrics, and mental health nursing.
-A few programs also throw in virtual simulations, especially those with a hybrid setup.
+A few programs also offer virtual simulations, especially those with a hybrid setup.
 If you’re comparing programs, make sure to check out their specific requirements.

 Are there opportunities for interprofessional education during the program?